TUM-DSE/seminars/SoSe2023-qc-systems.md

 ## Paper reading list

-- The list of papers for the course will be shared in the first course meeting.
-Based on the list, the students can indicate their choice.
+- The list of papers will be released on Slack in the first week.

 ## Report submission and peer-review portal